FutureOfAI/DWM1000Anchor/README.md

 # DW1000 Python Library for Raspberry Pi

-This module provides functions allowing the use of the DW1000 chip with a Raspberry Pi using Python scripts.
+This module provides functions allowing the use of the DW1000 chip with a Raspberry Pi using Python scripts, as presented in [this tutorial].
 It is an adaptation in Python language of the [arduino-dw1000] library.
 This chip embeds Ultra Wide Band (UWB) technology which can be used for message transmissions and more commonly, ranging functionality.

 The following external python modules/libraries are necessary for its proper use: